996icu/996.ICU/en_US.md

 ===

 ## What is "996"?
-996 working, ICU waiting.
+996 working, ICU awaiting.

-A "996" work schedule refers to an unofficial work schedule (9 am - 9 pm, 6 days a week) that has been gaining more popularity.
+"996" refers to a prolonged work schedule (9 am - 9 pm, 6 days a week) that has been gaining more popularity.
-Serving a company that encourages the "996" work schedule usually means work for at least 60 hours a week.
+Serving a company that encourages "996" usually means working at least 60 hours a week.

 [Labor Law of the People’s Republic of China](http://www.china.org.cn/living_in_china/abc/2009-07/15/content_18140508.htm)
 **Article 36**: